MZ195/JS-Blockchain/README.md

 ## INTRODUCTION
 The purpose of this project is to develop a solid understanding of how Blockchain technology works.
 This project is a proof of concept.
-Hence, all implemented feature are related to how hashing can keep the chain secure from modifying from uh-honset nodes in the network.
+Hence, all implemented feature are related to how hashing can keep the chain secure from modifying from un-honest nodes in the network.

 ## ABOUT BLOCKCHAIN
 The goal of blockchain is to allow digital information to be recorded and distributed, but not edited.